Understanding Dual Diagnosis:

 Substance Abuse, Combined with Mental Health Issues

 If a person has a mood disorder such as depression, bipolar disorder (also known as manic depression), or PTSD and has a problem with alcohol and or drugs that person has a Dual Diagnosis.
 When treating a person with Dual Diagnosis separate treatment plans must be developed as each illness needs its own treatment plan.

-Many rehabs don’t have qualified medical staff to properly treat the co-occurring disorders like depression, bipolar, borderline personality, PTSD and or severe trauma.
+Many rehabs don’t have qualified medical staff to properly treat the co-occurring disorders.
+These are conditions like depression, bipolar, borderline personality, PTSD and or severe trauma.
 When these mental health issues go untreated in rehab the person seeking treatment will most likely relapse soon after leaving treatment.

 Unfortunately, many treatment centers focus on the disease of addiction and not the underlying mental health issues.
-I cannot stress enough the importance that a rehab is picked that has qualified licensed medical staff on site that specializes and can treat any and all of the unique mental health issues of the person seeking treatment.
+I cannot stress enough the importance that rehab is picked that has qualified licensed medical staff on site that specializes and can treat any and all of the unique mental health issues of the person seeking treatment.

 This is where picking the right treatment center is crucial to a person recovering from addiction and mental health issues.

 Unfortunately, the substance they choose to treat their suffering with is an addictive substance that treats only the temporary emotional feeling at that instance and not the underlying condition that is producing the emotional pain.
 This is the beginning of an addiction to a substance that will never fix the underlying condition.

-[box type=”info” size=”large”]Two common causes of depression in people seeking treatment are chemical imbalance depression and or situational depression.
+Two common causes of depression in people seeking treatment are chemical imbalance depression and or situational depression.

 Chemical Imbalance and Dual Diagnosis

 Chemical imbalance depression most likely will be treated with medications and therapy.
 Typically a doctor may have to try several medications and monitor the medication levels until the proper level of medication is reached.
 During the time of the medical evaluation and stabilization, the client should also be getting psychological therapy from a medical professional.

 Typically there are two reasons people stop using prescribed medication for mental health the first is they do not like the side effects of the prescribed medication and turn to an addictive substance that they feel treats the problem better and secondly once the medication starts working they believe they are now fine and quit taking their medication.

 The most common side effect of some mental health medications is decreased sexual sensation feeling.
 Many doctors do not explain to their patients about these side effects and the ways to reduce them by trying alternative medications that have recently been developed.
 That is why it is imperative when a person is being treated medically for chemical imbalance depression they also undergo intense psychotherapy and counseling.

 Situational depression is a form of depression that occurs in the aftermath of traumatic changes in your life.
-These changes can be from financial hardship, loss of a close friend of family member, relationship failure, a victim of abuse and any other unexpected or unwanted life event.
+These changes can be from financial hardship, loss of a close friend or family member, relationship failure, a victim of abuse and any other unexpected or unwanted life event.

 Typically family members, employers, and loved ones are fed up with the behavior of someone abusing substances.
 Abusing alcohol or drugs almost always creates situational depression.
 Situational depression will usually be treated with psychotherapy.
 In more severe cases of situational depression, your doctor may treat you with antidepressants and anti-anxiety drugs.

-[box type=”info” size=”large”]Trauma and depression does not cause substance abuse
+Trauma and depression does not cause substance abuse.

-This is common not the exception I have seen cases like this time and time again.
+This is common.
+It’s not the exception.
+I have seen cases like this time and time again.
 One brother has the addictive gene he deals with his trauma and depression by turning to alcohol and drugs.
 When he takes a drink of alcohol or a drug it stops his emotional pain and shuts off the thoughts racing through his head.

 Everyone says “if only that hadn’t happened to Johnny he wouldn’t be an addict”.
 I have seen this over and over where a family enables an addict (to death in some cases) because they feel bad for the trauma they went through.
 Trauma cannot make you allergic to peanut butter and trauma cannot give you the addictive gene.
 To a person with a peanut butter allergy peanut butter can kill them and to a person with the addictive gene alcohol or drugs can be as fatal.

-[box type=”info” size=”large”]Addiction left untreated will lead to further traumas and depression.
+Addiction left untreated will lead to further traumas and depression.

 If you treat only their severe mental health issues and trauma and they are 100% relieved of those mental hardships they are still in danger of relapsing on drugs or alcohol.
 This is because until you treat all the addictions and the sufferer learns about their addictions and gains the tools necessary to treat their addictions in most cases they will relapse.

 Living the life of an addict leads to trauma and depression.
 Most abused substances create withdrawal symptoms and a feeling of depression after use.
 Not wanting to feel those feelings creates the beginning of a vicious cycle of more and more substance abuse.

 So how does a person make sure they send their loved one to a facility that truly can treat dual diagnosis?
-Ask for help there are many treatment advisors like me that can help you at no cost and please read my article on Picking the Right Rehab.
+Ask for help there are many treatment advisors like me that can help you at no cost and please read my article on picking the right rehab.
 If you are going to go at it on your own the best way to figure out the facilities mental health treatment ability is to research their staff resumes.
-It is jaw-dropping how many licensed treatment centers lack having a dedicated staff of M.D.’s.
+It is jaw-dropping how many licensed treatment centers lack having a dedicated staff of M.D’s.

 Psychologists and Psychiatrists.
 When you look at the “About Us or Staff” section of a facilities website take note of everyone with a medical license’s name.
 Then Google that person and see if they work at several facilities (license for hire) or if they work for the facility in question only.

 About the Author